 The most popular product we stock is the Ionic Balance Band (worn on the wrist) which uses Tourmaline to naturally emit Negative Ions.
 We carry a range of ionic products suitable for humans and pets.

 Our USB Personal Air Purifier Ioniser is ideal for travel and can be plugged into any USB socket.
-Our 8 in 1 Room Air Purifier Ioniser can be used in the home or office and also comes with a 12v adaptor for use in the car.

 Are there any scientific studies on Negative Ions?

 Ancient peoples recognized that the air is "electric" so to speak, but it is thought that the formal study of ions did not begin until fairly recently.
 In 1899, two German scientists, Elster and Geitel, discovered that there are particles in the atmosphere that carry electricity.
 These particles were later named "air ions" by the British scientist Faraday.
 The word "ion" was taken from the Greek language, in which it means to "go" or "wander about."